-- 1. Functionality.
-Equipment systems and sub-systems for which the criterion of performance is "Functional" are either working correctly or not.
+- 1. Functionality: Systems for which the criterion of performance is "Functional" are either working correctly or not.
 Such systems are commonly associated with the safety features of the equipment or installation.
 Operating a facility which has failed a test of functionality has the potential to expose patients and staff to hazardous conditions. - 2.
-Reproducibility.
-The results of routine quality control tests, for which reproducibility is the criterion, are assessed against the results obtained at installation from the accepted unit.
-Tolerances and action levels may be set for parameters that can be quantified. - 3.
-Accuracy.
-Accuracy is the deviation of the measured value of a parameter from its expected or defined value.
+Reproducibility: The results of routine quality control tests, for which reproducibility is the criterion, are assessed against the results obtained at installation from the accepted unit.
+Tolerances and action levels may be set for parameters that can be quantified.
+An example is field flatness.
+For characteristics which are not amenable to quantification on a routine basis, such as image quality, criteria have to be developed locally to reflect the test equipment available and inter or intra-observer variability as appropriate. - 3.
+Accuracy: Accuracy is the deviation of the measured value of a parameter from its expected or defined value.
 Examples are isocentre diameter and reference dosimetry (cGy/MU). - 4.
-Characterisation and documentation.
-In some cases it is necessary to make measurements to characterise the performance of a piece of equipment before it can be used clinically.
+Characterisation and documentation: In some cases it is necessary to make measurements to characterise the performance of a piece of equipment before it can be clinically used.
 An example is the measurement of the ion collection efficiency. - 5.
 Completeness.
 The use of this term is restricted to the periodic review of quality control procedures, analysis and documentation.